MateoProjects/Android/README.md

 Brief summary of what you can find:

 > FirstAplication : This application was created for the purpose to learn to use Android Studio and learn the base of Kotlin.
+> SecondApp : This application was created for the purpose to learn to use Dialog command and Layouts